-- The school has a group of 'F.A.B Club members Friends Against Bullying in order for children to take an active, lead role in reducing bullying. - The school takes part in the National Anti-bullying week in November each year, involving all children in discussions about acceptable behaviours and ensuring all children know what procedures should be followed. - The school has regular school assemblies focussed around SMSC themes of bullying, friendship and expected behaviour. - The school has a clear behaviour policy that rewards positive behaviour.
-The school rules are clear and straightforward and focus on positive attitudes. - The school takes a pro-active stance towards challenging behaviour at lunchtime; we also have a variety of lunchtime activities that involve keeping children engaged and active at lunchtimes to avoid unwanted behaviour. - The school works closely with the local police to make sure that any incidents outside school are reported to the school so that children involved can then be monitored inside school as appropriate. - Children are encouraged to help perpetrators and victims reflect upon their actions. - Both children and parents are made aware of how to use the internet safely and of the possibilities of cyber bullying. - Regular attendance at the Healthy Schools network meetings (which includes anti bullying) - Consultation with the School Council - Annual questionnaires and consultations with children and parents. - Assemblies promoting friendship.
+- The school has a group of 'F.A.B Club members Friends Against Bullying in order for children to take an active, lead role in reducing bullying. - The school takes part in the National Anti-bullying week in November each year, involving all children in discussions about acceptable behaviours and ensuring all children know what procedures should be followed. - The school has regular school assemblies focussed around PHSE themes of bullying, friendship and expected behaviour. - Bullying is a focus in our PHSE curriculum

+- The school has a clear behaviour policy that rewards positive behaviour.
+The school rules are clear and straightforward and focus on positive attitudes. - The school takes a pro-active stance towards challenging behaviour at lunchtime; we also have a variety of lunchtime activities that involve keeping children engaged and active at lunchtimes to avoid unwanted behaviour. - The school works closely with the local police to make sure that any incidents outside school are reported to the school so that children involved can then be monitored inside school as appropriate. - Children are encouraged to help perpetrators and victims reflect upon their actions. - Both children and parents are made aware of how to use the internet safely and of the possibilities of cyber bullying. - Regular attendance at the Healthy Schools network meetings (which includes anti bullying) - Consultation with the School Council - Regular questionnaires or consultations with children and parents. - Assemblies promoting friendship.